simoncblyth/env/geant4/geometry/overview.rst

 * sensitive detectors, handled via a special material index
 * optical surface properties, presumably can be handled via material index

-* if 2 materials/colors per tri not supported would have to copy and flip faces to provide a place to attach the 2nd material ?
-But need to collapse down to 16 bits in STL later anyhow ?
+* if 2 materials/colors per tri not supported

+  * copy and flip faces to provide a place to attach the 2nd material ?
+  * pack both materials in the place of one ?
+  * does this have to get collapsed down to 16 bits in STL later anyhow ?

 * originating volume identity, probably not needed (but useful for development)